X-Scene: Large-Scale Driving Scene Generation with High Fidelity and Flexible Controllability: Related Works

-Prior work on large-scale city generation has evolved into four main approaches: video-based methods~\cite{InfiniteNature, Streetscape}, outpainting-based techniques~\cite{LucidDreamer, WonderWorld, WonderJourney}, PCG-based systems~\cite{SceneX, CityCraft, CityX}, and neural-based frameworks~\cite{InfiniCity, CityDreamer, GaussianCity}.
-While effective at generating natural environments or urban buildings, these methods are not optimized for driving scenarios that require precise street layouts and dynamic agent arrangements.
-In addition, existing driving-specific solutions face notable limitations.
-XCube~\cite{XCube} and SemCity~\cite{SemCity} generate only geometric occupancy without appearance modeling, while DrivingSphere~\cite{DrivingSphere}, UniScene~\cite{UniScene}, and InfiniCube~\cite{InfiniCube} rely on manually defined large-scale layouts, hindering practicality.
-In contrast, our {\method} framework supports joint geometry and appearance generation with flexible, text-based control, enabling more efficient and user-friendly customization.
+\textbf{Large-Scale Scene Generation.} Large-scale city generation has evolved along four main directions: video-based~\cite{InfiniteNature, Streetscape}, outpainting-based~\cite{LucidDreamer, WonderWorld, WonderJourney}, PCG-based~\cite{SceneX, CityCraft, CityX}, and neural-based methods~\cite{InfiniCity, CityDreamer, GaussianCity}.
+While effective for natural or urban environments, these approaches are not tailored for driving scenarios requiring accurate street layouts and dynamic agents.
+Driving-specific methods also face key limitations: XCube~\cite{XCube} and SemCity~\cite{SemCity} model only geometric occupancy without appearance, while DrivingSphere~\cite{DrivingSphere}, UniScene~\cite{UniScene}, and InfiniCube~\cite{InfiniCube} depend on manually designed large-scale layouts, limiting scalability.
+In contrast, our {\method} framework jointly generates geometry and appearance with flexible, text-driven control, offering efficient and user-friendly customization.